17 Top-Rated Things to Do in Glacier National Park, MT

 The least crowded time to visit Glacier is during the winter.
 Networks of trails are available for skiing and snowshoeing near the east and west entrances at St. Mary and Apgar.
 It's important to check trail conditions before heading to Glacier for winter activities, as well as local forecast conditions.

 Avalanche danger is real in Glacier, and anyone looking to cross the park's backcountry in winter needs to obtain a permit and understand the risk.
-Travel this time of year can be more difficult, and visitors should be comfortable with winter conditions before making the journey.
+Traveling this time of year can be more difficult, and visitors should be comfortable with winter conditions before making the journey.

 More Related Articles on PlanetWare.com

 More to Explore in Glacier National Park: Leading to iconic spots like Iceberg Lake, Ptarmigan Tunnel, and Grinnell Glacier, the best hiking trails in Glacier National Park highlight what makes Glacier an international destination.
-For additional information on the 13 campgrounds within Glacier National Park, as well as additional places to a pitch a tent or park an RV outside of the park boundaries, our guide to the best campgrounds in Glacier National Park has all the details you need.
+For additional information on the 13 campgrounds within Glacier National Park, as well as additional places to pitch a tent or park an RV outside of the park boundaries, our guide to the best campgrounds in Glacier National Park has all the details you need.

 Best Montana Cities to Discover: The mountain town of Whitefish is right at the front door of Glacier National Park and lends access to other attractions and stunning places to visit, including Flathead Lake and the Kootenai National Forest.
 Approximately three hours from Glacier National Park, the university city of Missoula offers even more outdoor appeal with nearby trailheads in the Bitterroot National Forest and Rattlesnake National Recreation Area.
 Offering more collegiate appeal and nearby mountains to explore, Bozeman is booming in popularity and is near the northern entrance of Yellowstone National Park.